z-fetch/z-fetch/README.md

 # ⚡ Z-Fetch

-The pragmatic native fetch API wrapper made to enhance fetching in JavaScript Applications.
+The pragmatic native fetch API wrapper for JavaScript.

 Just arguments and wraps native fetch so can work in any framework or JavaScript environment where fetch is available with no additional setup needed.